Titanium Only – the e-zine about titanium metal and titanium applications

 The price of titanium jewelry sometimes matches the price of the similar golden items, indeed.
 But it is the complicated machining of titanium that accounts for this price, and not the value of the metal itself.

-Titanium is still considered by many rare.
-It is not, there are many places where titanium is found.
 It is hard to process and it is never found in pure form, unlike gold, silver or platinum.

 And the final argument.
 Titanium is competing steel as a structural metal.
 The production capacities are expanding year by year.
 Assuming it would ever be traded as a precious specialty metal, a mere month surplus of some now idled titanium plant in China would cause a market crash.

+But titanium presents a good investment opportunity in the form of stocks of several titanium companies.
+Both TIMET and ATI have shown good financial reports and their quotes have increased.
+DuPont – the largest titanium dioxide provider is at the fourth price increase announcement.
 Word is that, if something is going to change, it’s going to be a conceptual change from quantity – mass industrial production – to quality and high technological value.
 This is where titanium really shines.
 So, if you’re planning on investing in something, stocks of titanium companies may be the solution you’ve been looking for.

 2. New titanium applications